BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning: : Proposed Benchmark Framework

 In this section, we present \method (\textbf{Be}nchmarking \textbf{G}raph Cont\textbf{i}\textbf{n}ual Learning), our proposed benchmark framework for making graph continual learning (graph CL) \textbf{(a) Easy}: assisting users so that they can implement new graph CL methods with little effort, \textbf{(b) Fool-proof:} preventing potential mistakes of users in evaluation, which is complicated for graph CL, and \textbf{(c) Extensive}: supporting various benchmark scenarios, including those described in Section~\ref{sec:scenarios}.
-The modularized structure of \method is shown in Figure~\ref{fig:overview}, and below, we focus on its three components.
+The modularized structure of \method is illustrated on the left side of Figure~\ref{fig:overview},